Promises and Secrets

 Everyone says that the Old Testament laws are just for the Israelites.

-Well, if that's the case, then Jesus does us Gentiles no good, because that's what He said about His own mission in this world (Matt 15:24
+Well, if that's the case, then Jesus does us Gentiles no good, because that's what He said about His own mission in this world (Matthew 15:24

 He answered, "I was sent only to the lost sheep of Israel."
 (NIV)